nafasebra/awesome-webdesign-tools/README.md

     🎊 awesome-webdesign-tools
 </h1>
 <p style="text-align: center;">
-    Unleash Your Web Dev Potential: Awesome Tools You'll 💎 there is an awesome list of tools for Web developers such as wesites, libraries and etc. enjoy ❤️✌️
+    Unleash Your Web Dev Potential: Awesome Tools You'll 💎 there is an awesome list of tools for Web developers such as websites, libraries and etc. enjoy ❤️✌️
 </p>

 ---